Topologies on sets of polynomial knots and the homotopy types of the respective spaces

-In other words, if we could prove that if two knots as embeddings of $S^1$ in $S^3$ have polynomial representations in $\mathcal{Q}_d$ belonging to different path components, then the knots are not ambient isotopic (are not equivalent as knots).
-In \cite{mr}, we have found the minimal polynomial degree of all knots up to six crossings except the knots $5_2$, $6_1$, $6_2$ and $6_3$ that have representations in degree $7$ (see Rolfsen's table in \cite[Appendix E]{vm} and \cite{dr} for the notations of the knots).
-If we could prove that all the path components of the space $\mathcal{Q}_6$ are occupied by the knots up to six crossings (each path component contains at least one member representing either of the knot up to six crossings) except the knots $5_2$, $6_1$, $6_2$ and $6_3$, then there will not be representations for the knots $5_2$, $6_1$, $6_2$ and $6_3$ in degree $6$, and hence their minimal polynomial degree will be $7$.
-With this regard, one can see that by studding spaces of polynomial knots would help in drawing some inferences in the point of view of knot theory.
-Reader may refer to \cite{cdm, vm, dr} for basic knot theory.\cp
+In other words, if two knots as embeddings of $S^1$ in $S^3$ have polynomial representations that belong to different path components of the space $\mathcal{Q}_d$, then the knots are not ambient isotopic (are not equivalent as knots).
+In \cite{mr}, we have produced polynomial representations of all knots up to six crossings in their minimal degree except for the knots $5_2$, $6_1$, $6_2$ and $6_3$ which we have represented in degree $7$ (see Rolfsen's table in \cite[Appendix E]{vm} and \cite{dr} for the notations of knots).
+If one could prove that each path component of the space $\mathcal{Q}_6$ contains a polynomial knot representing one of the knot $0_1$, $3_1$ or $4_1$, then there will not be representations for the knots $5_2$, $6_1$, $6_2$ and $6_3$ in degree $6$ and hence the minimal polynomial degree of these knots will be $7$.
+With this regard, one can see that by studying spaces of polynomial knots would help in drawing some inferences in the point of view of knot theory.
+Reader may refer to \cite{cdm, vm, dr} for basic knot theory.